creosciant/tambot_test/README.md

 - GitHub Pages link is currently not working
 - Project is just a prototype
 - Login/signup functionalities are completely fake
-- While the site does not store any data at all, I strongly advise to not enter any sensitive information within any of the site functionality still
+- While the site does not store any data at all, I strongly advise to not enter any sensitive information within any of the site's functionalities still

 ## File Structure